 - Read to any other non-suspended sector

 - Program to any other non-suspended sector

-- Status Read command
+- Status Register Read

+- Status Register Clear

 - Enter DYB ASO

 - DYB Set

 - DYB Clear

 - DYB Status Read

 - Exit ASO or Command Set Exit

 - Erase Resume command

 To resume the sector erase operation, the system must write the Erase Resume command.
 The device will revert to erasing and the status bits will be updated.
 Further writes of the Resume command are ignored.
 Another Erase Suspend command can be written after the chip has resumed erasing.